isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (JC).md

 <li>Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.</li>
 </ul>

-You may click here <a for="" href="https://go.gov.sg/moe-sexuality-education">OVERVIEW OF NATIONAL JUNIOR COLLEGE’S SEXUALITY EDUCATION PROGRAMME FOR 2024
+You may click <a href="https://go.gov.sg/moe-sexuality-education">here</a> for more information on MOE Sexuality Education.

+<b>OVERVIEW OF NATIONAL JUNIOR COLLEGE’S SEXUALITY EDUCATION PROGRAMME FOR 2024</b>

 <li>Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.</li>